 1. Exercise: Move Your Body to Fatten Your Brain

 The new year is well underway, so it’s possible many of your New Year’s Resolutions may have been left by the wayside, but heading back to the gym could greatly improve your brain functioning.

 The first few weeks of regimented physical activity tend to not produce too many abrupt physical changes, however much we may desire them, but it does have an impact on neurological changes.
 These changes in your brain can have long lasting effects.
 Raising your heart rate through exercising increases oxygen flow to the brain.
-Increased oxygen levels allows for the brain to nourish neurons and other cells that are important in many different bodily functions.
-It also provides a optimal environment for stimulating new cell growth, which is important in growing new synaptic connections.
+Increased oxygen levels allow for the brain to nourish neurons and other cells that are important in many different bodily functions.
+It also provides an optimal environment for stimulating new cell growth, which is important in growing new synaptic connections.
 These new neural connections are your brain enacting in neural plastic functions.

-These new connections have been found to have prominent concentration in the hippocampus, which is the section of the brain mentioned earlier as the first to decrease in size.
+These new connections have been found to have a prominent concentration in the hippocampus, which is the section of the brain mentioned earlier as the first to decrease in size.
 By exercising regularly, your hippocampus could regain previously lost mass, as well as giving a heightened scenario for working on improvements in memory.

 An added bonus to these changes is what is known as a “runner’s high”.
-Although no a drug induced high, the same types of neurotransmitters are involved.
+Although in a drug induced high, the same types of neurotransmitters are involved.
 Dopamine, serotonin, and norepinephrine are all produced and released in high concentrations during exercise.
 These good feelings carry on after exercise and individual who regularly exercise are less likely to develop depressive and anxiety related disorders.

 2. Learn: Explore a New Hobby

 Your new gym rat status has allowed you to set up your brain as a heightened environment for improving cognitive function, but how exactly do you take advantage of that?